 The study involved female students of the University of Physical Education and Sports, 1st-5th years, professionally involved in judo: 1st year - 19 athletes; 2nd year - 17 athletes; 3rd year - 18 athletes; 4th year - 16 athletes; 5th year - 17 athletes.
-A total of 87 young athletes, of adolescence (18.74±1.03 years) and the first reproductive (mature) age - 22.26±1.34 years.
+A total of 87 young athletes, of adolescence ( $18.74\pm1.03$ years) and the first reproductive (mature) age - 22.26±1.34 years.
 Sports experience - from 3.5 to 10 years.
-The level of sports qualification - from II-I category, and up to a candidate for master of sports and master of sports.
+The level of sports qualification - from II-I category to candidate for master of sports and master of sports.
 The frequency of training - from 4-5 to 5-7 times a week, for 1.5-2.5 - 3 hours.
 All athletes who took part in the study expressed their voluntary participation.
+In conducting this study, the anthropometric method was used to determine the biacromial size (shoulder width) and the intercrestal size of the bony pelvis (d. cristarum), or the width of the pelvis in female athletes, in cm.
+The obtained dimensions were used to determine the value of the sexual dimorphism index (SDI), calculated according to the method of J. Tanner (1996), with subsequent determination of the values of sexual somatotypes in each of the groups of female athletes we studied [1-4].
+Also, the method of critical analysis of available sources of information on the issue under study, the method of mathematical statistics, was used.